-The Scientific Manager or designate transfers the data set as per policy S-07: Secure Transfer of Records of Personal Health Information.
-The researcher must call the BORN Scientific Manager or designate to confirm receipt of the data and to obtain the password.

-The Scientific Manager of designate updates the Data Tracking Log and the Log of Research Agreements as applicable.
+The policy sets out that the Scientific Manager or designate transfers the data set as per policy S-07: Secure Transfer of Records of Personal Health Information.
+The policy sets out that the researcher must call the BORN Scientific Manager or designate to confirm receipt of the data and to obtain the password.
+The policy sets out that the Scientific Manager of designate updates the Data Tracking Log and the Log of Research Agreements as applicable.

-In accordance with the Research Agreement which specifies data retention dates and method, notification and verification of the disposal of personal health information, the researcher must destroy the personal health information and provide confirmation of disposal as per the applicable Research Agreement.
+In accordance with the policy, the Research Agreement specifies data retention dates and method, notification and verification of the disposal of personal health information, the researcher must destroy the personal health information and provide confirmation of disposal as per the applicable Research Agreement.

-The Privacy Officer or designate monitors disposal dates in P-15: Log of Research Agreements for followup.
-The Privacy Officer ensures that the researcher is contacted regarding the disposal date if the researcher has not provided BORN with written confirmation of disposal as per the requirements of the Research Agreement within seven days of the disposal date.
+The policy requires the Privacy Officer or designate monitors disposal dates in P-15: Log of Research Agreements for follow-up.
+The policy provides the Privacy Officer ensures that the researcher is contacted regarding the disposal date if the researcher has not provided BORN with written confirmation of disposal as per the requirements of the Research Agreement within seven days of the disposal date.

-All certificates of destruction provided by researchers must include the following information:
+The policy provides all certificates of destruction provided by researchers must include the following information: